 For people with Alzheimer’s and dementia, everyday life can be both challenging and frustrating.
 As the symptoms progress, they will struggle with remembering, processing, thinking, and reasoning.
 Some simple changes to the home environment can help them stay independent and reduce stress and anxiety.

 Use Contrasting Colors, Without Patterns

-Contrasting colors can make it easier to see and identify important objects.
-For example, gold keys on a black mat.
-However, lots of patterns can make the visual field more confusing, so keep them at a minimum.
+Contrasting colors can make it easier to see and identify important objects—for example, gold keys on a black mat.
+However, a lot of patterns can confuse the visual field, so keep them at a minimum.

 You know we’re big fans of decluttering here!
-Clutter in the home of someone with dementia can make it more difficult to find what they’re looking for.
+Clutter in the home of someone with dementia can make finding what they’re looking for more complex.
 Keep surfaces and drawers tidy and organized to reduce frustration with this.

 Add Orienting Items